xanimo/scam-token_dogecoin2.0/README.md

 ### Such mining information ⛏

-Dogecoin 2.0 uses a both POS+POW scrypt algorythim
+Dogecoin 2.0 uses a POS scrypt algorythim

 **The current block reward schedule:**